RushangG/string-calculator-tdd/README.md

 - Supports multiple delimiters (e.g. `//[*][%]\n1*2%3`, `//[***][%%]\n1***2%%3`).
 - Ignores numbers greater than 1000 (e.g. `2,1001` returns `2`).
 - Throws an exception when negative numbers are provided, listing all negative numbers in the error message.
+- Tracks the number of times the `add()` method is called (`getCalledCount()`).
-- **Extensive new test cases:** All advanced cases and edge conditions are now tested, including custom delimiter syntax, multiple and multi-character delimiters, negative number checks, and numbers > 1000.
+- **Extensive test cases:** All advanced cases and edge conditions are tested, including custom delimiter syntax, multiple and multi-character delimiters, negative number checks, and numbers > 1000.

 ---